 What if you believed in yourself the same way you believe in others?
 You know – the way you encourage your friend who is going for a new job, audition, relationship.

-Next time you want something, instead of assuming the worst, ask yourself, “Why not you?”
+Next time you want something, instead of assuming the worst, ask yourself, “Why not me?”

-Or ask yourself a better question: “What are some reasons this is totally for you?”
+Or ask yourself a better question: “What are some reasons this is totally for me?”

 List out all the reasons you can find, no matter how small.